Dolphins add former Detroit Lions and St. Thomas Aquinas quarterback

 But he was released before the 2018 season opener and spent the year on the Lions’ practice squad.

-Rudock joins Ryan Tannehill and Luke Falk as the Dolphins’ quarterbacks under contract into 2019.
+Rudock joins Ryan Tannehill and Luke Falk as the Dolphins’ quarterbacks under contract for 2019.

-But Tannehill, who is slated to earn $18.7 million (no-guaranteed) next season, is expected to be traded or released.
+But Tannehill, who is slated to earn $18.7 million (non-guaranteed) next season, is expected to be traded or released.

 Falk, who was picked up off waivers from Tennessee last September, fractured his non-throwing wrist in an October practice and finished the season on injured reserve.